MechWolf/MechWolf/readme.md

 Prints a tabular summary of the apparatus.

-#### compile
+#### validate
-`compile(self)`
+`validate(self)`

 Ensures that the apparatus is valid.
-While you can call it yourself, creating a protocol automatically checks that the apparatus can be compiled.
+While you can call it yourself, creating a protocol automatically checks that the apparatus is valid.